-Functional testing is categorized into two types:
+Functional testing is categorized into three types:

 Product Functional Tests are a set of stable HTTP integration tests (ITs) around core functionality in AEM (for example, authoring and replication) that prevent customer changes to their application code from being deployed if it breaks this core functionality.